MatiasMtz/MatiasMtz/README.md

   <b>“Knowledge is power”</b> – Francis Bacon
 </p>

-I'm currently studying Software Engineering at Holberton School. :wink:
+I'm currently studying Software Engineering at Holberton School.

  🔭 I’m looking to develop myself professionally in the IT field.